mdavids/rfc/content/draft-davids-forsalereg-12.md

 When multiple content TXT records are present, the processor **MAY** select one or more of them.

-For example, a registry might extract content from an RRset that includes a recognizable "fcod=" content tag and use it to direct visitors to a sales page as part of its services.
+For example, a domain name registry might extract content from an RRset that includes a recognizable "fcod=" content tag and use it to direct visitors to a sales page as part of its services.
 An individual, on the other hand, might extract a phone number (if present) from a "furi=" tag in the same RRset and use it to contact a potential seller.